Brittney Sykes

-Brittney Sykes (born February 7, 1994) is an American professional basketball player with the Seattle Storm of the Women's National Basketball Association (WNBA) and for the Laces of Unrivaled.
+Brittney Sykes (born February 7, 1994) is an American professional basketball player with the Toronto Tempo of the Women's National Basketball Association (WNBA) and for the Laces of Unrivaled.
 She was drafted with the seventh overall pick in the 2017 WNBA draft.
 Her nickname is "Slim".

 Sykes became the highest drafted Syracuse University women's basketball player in school history.

 Early life and education

 Sykes is the daughter of Michael and Regina and has two older brothers.
 She graduated from Syracuse University with a bachelor's degree in Communications and Rhetorical Studies.
 She also achieved her Master's in instructional design, development, and evaluation in the School of Education.

 High school

 In high school, Sykes was a 4-star recruit.
 She played guard at University High School in Newark, New Jersey.
 Along with her high school team, she played for a club team, the Philly Belles.
 Through her play on both teams, Sykes earned a 95 overall scouting grade for her playing, was ranked 31st out of all college recruits and was ranked 9th out of all of the recruits at her position (according to ESPN scouting reports).
 Her high school achievements include being a 2012 United States U18 national team member, a 2012 McDonald's All-American, Named 2012 USA Today All-USA Second Team, All-Tri-State Second Team, North-South Game MVP, All-State, All-Essex County First Team.
 In her high school career, she averaged 18.9 points, 12.9 rebounds, 3.6 assists as a senior.
 Her abilities led University High School to the Essex County Championship in 2011–12.
 In addition to her achievements on the court, Sykes was a member of the National Honor Society, student cabinet, and MSG Varsity Club.

 She graduated with the class of 2012 with the intent of playing for the Syracuse Orange in Syracuse, NY.
 Although she decided to accept the offer to play at Syracuse University, she also was sought after by Georgetown, Penn State, and Notre Dame.